whataboutyou-ai/eunomia/pkgs/sdks/python/README.md

 ## Usage

-The `EunomiaClient` class is the main class to interact with the Eunomia server.
+Create an instance of the `EunomiaClient` class to interact with the Eunomia server.

 ```python
 from eunomia_sdk_python import EunomiaClient